-Poster approval for Impact boards, residential halls, and poster boards in the University Center is done in AUC 140.
+Poster approval for Impact boards, residential halls, and poster boards in the University Center is done at the front desk of AUC 161.
 Please be sure that your poster meets ALL of these requirements (contact information should be a phone number or email address NOT just a logo) before dropping it off.
 Also please complete an approval checklist located on the desk when you drop it off.
-If you have questions, email firstname.lastname@example.org.
+If you have questions, email email@example.com.

 One type of poster you can make are printed posters, designed on the computer.
 The posters must be a standard size, i.e. 8.5×11 or 11×17.
 Anything smaller or bigger will not be approved.
-If you are printing your posters out yourself, you will need 28 copies, and you will need to bring them to AUC 140 to be stamped by an Student Engagement front desk worker.
+If you are printing your posters out yourself, you will need 28 copies, and you will need to bring them to the front desk of AUC 161 to be stamped.

 Posters should have a title, PLU sponsoring club/organization/department, date, time, location, contact information, and if the event costs money.
 Without these elements, your poster cannot be stamped, and therefore, cannot be given to Impact for distribution.